ranbureand/sitefolio/_projects/sight-seeing.markdown

     %}
 </div>

-The adopted strategy allowed the creation of multiple and otherwise physically impossible connections between the images of such an heterogeneous set.
+The adopted strategy enabled the creation of multiple, otherwise physically impossible connections between the images in such a heterogeneous set.

 <div class="figures">
     {% include image.html